This Is How To Reduce ACoS (Average Cost of Sale) on Amazon

 - How To Reduce ACoS on Amazon: Decrease your bids, cut or negate poor performing keywords in your Amazon advertising strategy, improve your product sales copy, product titles, imagery, Amazon A+ content, video, Amazon ads targeting, get Amazon influencers, Amazon listing optimization & more.

 - ACoS is Average Cost of Sale.
 Displayed as a percentage, (the lower the better) Amazon ACoS tells you how effective your Amazon ads are.
 This is Amazons preferred method of displaying Return on Ad Spend which also is displayed on Amazons Search Terms reports.

-You’re going to learn PROVEN methods from an Amazon Seller & Amazon Consultant with over 10 years of experience that are WITHIN YOUR CONTROL to reduce your ACoS on Amazon.
+You’re going to learn PROVEN methods from a top-rated Amazon Consultant with over 10 years of experience that are WITHIN YOUR CONTROL to reduce your ACoS on Amazon.

 Improve Amazon Ads Targeting To Reduce ACoS On Amazon

-In my experience, the very first place to start to reduce your ACoS on Amazon is the front lines.
+In my Amazon Consulting experience, the very first place to start to reduce your ACoS on Amazon is the front lines.
 The ads themselves.

 Make sure you’re targeting the right customers and not showing ads to the wrong potential customers.